kirabiyakasa/trendings-replacer/README.md

 3. Access the options menu by clicking on the icon, or via your browser's extension menu.

-4. In the options menu, choose to enable or disable the extension, select your twitter theme for matching text, set the text for the box, and set the image url.
+4. In the options menu, choose to enable or disable the extension, select your twitter theme for matching text color, set the text for the content box, and set the image url.

 5. When you paste the image URL, be sure to include the entire address, including the "https://, e.g.,